Sétif: Islamic Era

-Ottoman empire
+Ottoman Empire

 During the Ottoman era, the city of Sétif saw great interest from the Ottomans and experienced noticeable development.
-A Islamic neighborhood was found in the Sétif recreation park.
-The city also witnessed several major battles between the Beys of Tunis and Constantine during the Turkish era.
+An Islamic neighborhood was found in the Sétif recreation park.
+The city also witnessed several major battles between the Beys of Tunis and Constantine during the rule of the Ottoman Empire.

 We find that there are several Ottoman monuments in the city of Sétif, including some landmarks in the region and the Al-Atiq mosque located in the heart of the city and the Abu Zer Al-Ghafari mosque located in the city.
 Both of these mosques date back to the Ottoman era and, especially their minarets, still testify to the brilliance of Islamic art to this day.

 In the mid-eleventh century this development stopped abruptly, and a defensive wall was built around the city.
 Nothing more is known of Sétif until the ruins of the town were used by the French army, who built their own fortress on the site in 1848, using the line of the medieval city wall and the Byzantine fortress.